-Fully depreciated commercial complex and improvements in Ever Manila Plaza with cost of \$\mathbb{P}\$34.8 million were transferred to a related party in 2016 (see Note 18).
+Fully depreciated commercial complex and improvements in Ever Manila Plaza with cost of #34.8 million were transferred to a related party in 2016 (see Note 18).

-As of December 31, 2016 and 2015, the market value of the investment properties of ₱1.3 billion, except for the land in Calamba, is based on the valuation performed by a professionally qualified and independent appraiser on March 11, 2016.
-The market value of the parcels of land in Calamba amounted to ₱1.9 billion based on the appraiser's report dated January 6, 2014.
-Management assessed that there was no significant change in the fair value of the parcels of land in Calamba for the year ended December 31, 2015.
+As of December 31, 2016, the market value of the investment properties of P1.3 billion is based on the valuation performed by a professionally qualified and independent appraiser on March 11, 2016.

-Due to lack of comparable data from observable transactions, given the nature of the Group's commercial complex and improvements, the fair value of these properties has been determined using the valuation model recommended by the Philippine Valuation Standards as prescribed by the Department of Finance.
+In 2016, due to lack of comparable data from observable transactions, given the nature of the Group's commercial complex and improvements, the fair value of these properties has been determined using the valuation model recommended by the Philippine Valuation Standards as prescribed by the Department of Finance.